 * A Main Problem / A Constant Missed Opportunity: For the main reason life cannot arise naturally, the inability of the physical laws to produce a code, see our Dawkins 3-to-1 Challenge, below.
 And even if an RNA World, which is the materialist's hope for life's natural origin, were fully functional, so what?
 That merely backs atheists further into a corner because there is no bridge from the RNA World even to the simplistic DNA makes RNA makes protein basis for biological life.
 (Click on the 3-to-1 link just above for a graphic presenting one of their simplest, yet insurmountable, challenges.
 And at the "no bridge" link hear RSR interview Ph.D. in organic chemistry Dan Reynolds about the dead end of a proposal called RNA World.)
 And as for needing just the right chemicals for life to arise, materialists have that in quintillions of dead organisms that litter the globe in every possible state of decomposition.
 Yet biogenesis.
 Life only comes from life.

 * Dear NASA, Water is the Enemy of Abiogenesis: Beware the ubiquitous bait-and-switch.
 Wherever water is found, NASA claims that would be a good place to search for evidence that life may have originated there.
 Yes, water is needed to maintain life.
-But as the universal solvent, outside of the controlled environment of a living organism, water relentlessly dissolves the chemical building blocks of life including:
+But as the universal solvent, outside of the controlled environment of a living organism, water relentlessly dissolves, and far worse, reacts with, that is, chemically changes, the molecular building blocks of life including: